tpatki/Mneme/docs/index.md

 The second phase involves running the _recordable_ executable with a desired input and using `LD_PRELOAD` to enable recording.
 When recording, before invoking a device kernel, the pre-loaded library stores device memory in persistent storage and associates the memory with the device kernel and an LLVM IR file.
-At the end of the recorded execution, the pre-loaded library generates a database in the form of a `json` file containing information regarding the LLVM-IR files and the snapshots of device memory.
+At the end of the recorded execution, the pre-loaded library generates a database in the form of a collection of `json` files, each containing information regarding the LLVM-IR files and the snapshots of device memory for a single GPU kernel.

 During the third and last phase, the user can replay the execution of a kernel as a separate independent executable.
 In addition to executing the kernel, the user can also modify the LLVM IR file and auto-tune parameters such as kernel launch-bounds or kernel runtime execution parameters (e.g. Kernel Block and Grid Dimensions).